pretix/pretix-docs/docs/guides/widget.md

     When using the pretix-tracking plugin, the following values are supported:: `adform, facebook, gosquared, google_ads, google_analytics, hubspot, linkedin, matomo, twitter`

+    If the user refused consent for all cookie providers, use `data-consent="none"` to disable all providers.

 Any configured pretix plugins might understand more data fields.
 For example, if the appropriate plugins on pretix Hosted or pretix Enterprise are active, you can pass the following fields:

 -   If you use the campaigns plugin, you can pass a campaign ID as a value to `data-campaign`.
 This way, all orders made through this widget will be counted towards this campaign.